docker-mailserver/docker-mailserver/docs/content/config/advanced/kubernetes.md

         !!! example

-            A complete configuration, with duplicated ports, can be found down below in the "Traefik" section.
-The Postfx and Dovecot configuration is identical for other proxies (like NGINX).
+            **Configure the Ingress Controller**

             === "Traefik"

                 On Traefik's side, the configuration is very simple.

                 - Create an entrypoint for each port that you want to expose (_probably 25, 465, 587 and 993_).
-Each entrypoint has a `IngressRouteTCP` configure a route to the appropriate internal port that supports PROXY protocol connections.
+                - Each entrypoint should configure an [`IngressRouteTCP`][traefik-docs::k8s::ingress-route-tcp] that routes to the equivalent internal DMS `Service` port which supports PROXY protocol connections.

-                - The below snippet demonstrates an example for two entrypoints, `submissions` (port 465) and `imaps` (port 993).
+                The below snippet demonstrates an example for two entrypoints, `submissions` (port 465) and `imaps` (port 993).

                 ```yaml
                 ---